roshennair/homina/README.md

-# Homina Server
+# Homina

-This repository contains all of the code for Homina's REST API & backend server.
+This repository contains the source code for Homina, a full-stack contacts storage web application.
 Here is an overview of Homina's server architecture:

+- Client: React
-- Web server: Node.js and Express
+- Server: Node.js and Express
+- Session storage: Redis
 - Relational database: PostgreSQL
-- Session storage: Redis
-- Backend hosting: Heroku
+- Hosting: Heroku